 The one-day version, which is from 8:30 a.m. to 4:30 p.m. and costs $149 per person, includes hands-on instruction, wildlife photography alongside the Loflins, lunch and work review.

 “I don’t think everyone will remember and absorb everything we’ll go over, but we can look at their pictures throughout the course of the day and hopefully provide some insight,” Brian said.
 “Getting a critique of your work from someone with experience can be very helpful.”

 The two-day workshop, which starts at 2 p.m. on day one and ends at 4 p.m. the following day, is $450 per person.
-It includes hands-on instruction, four photo game drives, work review, three meals and an overnight stay in a Foothills Safari Camp cabin.
+It includes hands-on instruction, four photo game drives, work review, three meals – including dinner and breakfast buffets – and an overnight stay in a Foothills Safari Camp cabin.
 The final game drive is actually a Behind-the-Scenes Tour in the Intensive Management Area.

 “The instruction is a little more in-depth for the two-day workshop, but mainly there is just more going on with the longer event,” Brian said.

 To see some of his photography, check out thenatureconnection.com.
 Brian and Shirley have written and published numerous works on Texas wildlife and natural science.
 Two notable books are Grasses of the Texas Hill Country and Texas Cacti.
 Both books are published by Texas A&M University Press and available through booksellers everywhere.